Your Ad Here

 History

-American Dock, also known early on as American Dock & Trust; was located in Tompkinsville on Staten Island.
+American Dock Company, also known early on as American Dock & Trust; was located in Tompkinsville on Staten Island.
 Not much is known at this time about American Dock at this time, and research on this company is underway and this chapter is subject to expand.

-In 1886 suffered a siginificant fire in one of it's cotton warehouses.
+In 1886, American Dock suffered a significant fire in one of it's cotton warehouses.
 In 1906 it is listed as the owner of Staten Island Stores, a large warehouse storage complex comprised of twenty-one warehouses.

 In several other New York Times articles located by this author dated from the summer of 1906; it was revealed that the American Dock Company suffered numerous fires in their cotton storage facilities, more specifically no less than four fires in an eight week time span, of which those fires destroyed six of those warehouses.
 One might think this would be the work of an arsonist, but according to the Fire Marshal this series of fires were not arson, but more probably careless workers.